maksimr/performance/README.md

 **TL;DR**
 - 🔵 Bytes → characters → tokens → nodes → object model.
-- 🔵 HTML markup is transformed into a Document Object Model (DOM); CSS markup is transformed into a CSS Object Model (CSSOM).
+- 🔵 HTML markup is transformed into a Document Object Model (DOM)
+- 🍆 CSS markup is transformed into a CSS Object Model (CSSOM).
-- 🔵 DOM and CSSOM are independent data structures.
+-  DOM and CSSOM are independent data structures.

 ## Document Object Model (DOM)